Housing Trust Fund

 Please contact Patrick Tippy at ARCH to set up a pre-application meeting, or with any further questions about the Trust Fund, (425) 305-5364

-Bellevue Housing Stability Program
+Bellevue Housing Stability Program & Affordable Housing Fund

-7_Appendix A- 2024 Supplemental Application Form
+6_Appendix A- 2025 HSP Supplemental Application

-8_Appendix B- 2024 HSP OMS Application Workbook
+7_Appendix B- 2025 HSP OMS Application Workbook

 ARCH has proven to be an invaluable resource to its member cities and local housing developers in structuring partnerships that work, and funding the gap for projects in need.